arahmitz/madTools/README.md

 - Smarter Create Locator (at selection/at world origin)
 - Snap To Average
 - Snap To Parent (for multiple objects)
+- Create Joint Chain (customizable)

 Next plans:
+- Create a register shelf script
-- Create Joint Chain (customizable)
+- Create UI window with all the tools

 ## Installaton:
 1. Clone the repo into a folder